Abhishek Nayar: Domestic career

 In 2013, Nayar sent down 10 wides and a no-ball in a 17-ball over in the semi-final of the inter-zone Deodhar Trophy.
 He equal record of Mohammad Sami holds the record in ODIs with his famous 17-ball over against Bangladesh in an Asia Cup match in 2004.

 Nayar himself had handy figures of 7-0-49-2 with wickets of two specialist batsmen, Hanuma Vihari and CM Gautam.
 Nayar didn't look pleased with some of the wide calls, but later said it was more disappointment than dissent.

 Nayar came into bowl in the 12th over of South Zone's innings and began with the wicket of opener Vihari first ball.
 The wide malaise began with the third delivery of the over.

 Fifth, sixth, seventh, ninth, 11th, 12th, 13th, 14th and 15th were all wides.
 All bar one of those were off-side wides.
 Nayar even tried to shorten his run-up but to no avail.

 He scored a century along with the Vijay Zol ensured India A held on for a draw against New Zealand "A" in Visakhapatnam on the final day in September 2013.

 In Challenger Trophy 2013, he responded with a counterattacking 91 off 73 balls against Delhi as India Blues was reduced from 56 for 0 to 66 for 3.
 Against India Red, he scored unbeaten 75 off 39 balls as India Blues scored 345 runs in 50 overs.

 After the 2018 IPL season, he was named as the mentor and head coach of the first-of-its-kind, KKR academy, to guide the youngsters of KKR during the off-season.

 Ahead of the 2018–19 Ranji Trophy, he transferred from Mumbai to Puducherry.
 In November 2018, he played in his 100th first-class match.

-International career.
+International career

 He was named in India's squad for the ODI tour of the West Indies where he made his debut.
-In three matches, he played in one innings where he was not able to score a single run in the seven balls he faced and was nearly bowled.
-While bowling, he bowled three overs and gave away 17 runs without picking up any wickets.
+He played in the last two ODIs but he didn't get a chance to bat or bowl in either.
+His first and only opportunity to bat as well as bowl came in his third and final ODI, in the group stage of 2009 Champions Trophy against West Indies.
+It was a low stakes match as India were already eliminated from the race to the semifinals.
+He came to bat when India were firmly in control of the game with 26 runs required in 22 overs with 7 wickets in Hand.
+Nayar faced 7 deliveries in total and played defensively, taking his time to get off the mark.
+Meanwhile, Virat Kohli, his batting partner, finished the game with some boundaries and quick runs before Nayar could score his first international run.
+Nayar also bowled three overs at 17 runs without picking a wicket.